fabioNog/traspramim/README.md

 Digital product for the purpose of finding travelers and buyers

 #### Users
-Buyer users and traveling users
+Buyer users and traveling users and purchase users

 #### Menu management
 It is a system that allows you to create a new user and edit existing user.
 Create a new purchase and new Travel